Sage is a plant that counts a great many species, over 900, and it exists as a perennial, an annual, a biennial, and as shrub, too.

 - The smell of sage pervades the vegetable patch and makes pests and parasites leave.

-- It tends to fend off flea beetles which would otherwise attack turnips, for example.
+- It tends to fend off flea beetles which would otherwise attack turnip, for example.

 - Its smell also disturbs slugs and snails.